SanKolisetty/AI-Image-Classifier/README.md

 # AI Image Classifier

-AI Image Classifier is a machine learning model that can effectively classify real and AI generated images.
+AI Image Classifier is a machine learning model that can effectively classify Real and AI Generated Images.

 # Table of Contents